Cafu: Style of play

 Regarded as one of the greatest full-backs of all time, one of the best footballers of his generation, and as one of Brazil's best ever players, Cafu was a dynamic, hard-working, offensive-minded, and energetic right-sided wing-back who is mostly remembered for his great pace, stamina, tactical intelligence, distribution, and technical skills, as well as his ability to make overlapping attacking runs down the right flank and provide accurate crosses to teammates in the area.

-In addition to his footballing ability, he was also known for his discipline, leadership and his characteristically cheerful demeanour.
+In addition to his footballing ability, he was also known for his discipline, leadership, and his characteristically cheerful demeanour.
 Although he usually played as an attacking right-back, he was also capable of playing as a centre back, due to his defensive skills, or in more advanced positions, and was often deployed as a right winger.
 During his time in Italy, he was given the nickname Pendolino, after the country's express trains.

 Personal life

 Cafu is separated from his wife Regina Feliciano, who he married in 1987.
-The couple have three children together: two sons (Danilo and Wellington) and a daughter (Michelle).
+The couple had three children together: two sons (Danilo and Wellington) and a daughter (Michelle).
 On 4 September 2019, Danilo suffered a heart attack whilst playing football at his family home, after complaining about feeling unwell.
-Danilo was taken to hospital, where he later died.
+Danilo was taken to a hospital where he later died.

+For the 2018 Brazilian general election, Cafu supported Jair Bolsonaro.